STMicroelectronics/meta-st-stm32mp-oss/README.md

 ## Important NOTE

  This layer is provided to help the communities to use upstream softwares on STM32MP boards.
- This layer is not targeted to be use to generate final product.
+ This layer is not targeted to be used to generate final product SW release.

  This layer is designed to update and test upstream code on STM32MP boards:
  + Linux kernel (recipes-recipes-kernel/linux/linux-stm32mp-oss_x.xx.bb)